-Manufacturer's Analysis SheetA Manufacturer's Analysis Sheet (or Product Analysis Sheet) also states the serving size of a product and the meal contribution per serving.
+Product Formulation StatementA Product Formulation Statement (PFS) also states the serving size of a product and the meal contribution per serving.
 No two sheets look the same, but they will all contain a statement about the amount of meat or meat alternate, bread/grain, and/or fruit/vegetable component per serving.
-To obtain a Manufacturer's Analysis Sheet, call the 1-800 number on the packaging.
+To obtain a Product Formulation Statement, call the 1-800 number on the packaging.
 Upon request the food manufacturer can fax or mail this information.
 This sheet must be signed by an official of the manufacturer, not a salesperson.

-*A note about pizza- we have not been able to obtain a Manufacturer's Analysis Sheet for frozen pizza.
+*A note about pizza- we have not been able to obtain a Product Formulation Statement for frozen pizza.
 When a frozen pizza is unwrapped, many of the toppings shift or fall off and need to be put back on; a manufacturer cannot guarantee the meal contribution for that pizza.
 Other CN labeled pizza products, such as pizza rolls or pizza sticks, pizza pockets, etc. are available.